Planning and follow-up of doctoral education

 1. Activities included in doctoral courses and programmes are stated in the ISP.

-2. The doctoral student enters, with the help of an SLU-approved template for calculation of net study time, the type and extent of activities performed that are not included in their studies but which are carried out in parallel with these.
+2. The doctoral student enters, with the help of an SLU-approved template, the type and extent of activities performed that are not included in their studies but which are carried out in parallel with these.

 3. The doctoral education administrator at the department or equivalent provides the principal supervisor with instructions, Ladok excerpts and the Ladok report form in ample time before every six-month Ladok report.